 Entries are now closed for the 2021 Countryfile Calendar photographic competition and public voting is open.
 Full details on how to vote in the BBC Countryfile Calendar below.

-Here is our guide to this year’s Countryfile Calendar competition, including how to enter, the theme and take the winning shot.
+Here is our guide to this year’s Countryfile Calendar competition, including the theme and photography tips.